Healthy living – the basics

 - reviewing your medications

-- advice on living a healthy lifestyle, including diet and weight management
+- advice on living a healthy lifestyle, including diet and weight management.

 Some pharmacies may also offer screening for conditions such as diabetes and allergies, as well as blood pressure and cholesterol checks.
+Find out more about how a pharmacist can help you and where to find a pharmacy on the NHS website.

 Help to stop smoking

-Smoking can affect your breathing, circulation, and general fitness.
+Smoking can affect your breathing, circulation and general fitness.
 It can also lead to heart disease and stroke.

 Giving up smoking could be the biggest single improvement to your health that you can make.
-You can get free local support and advice from the NHS Smokefree programme.
+You can get free local support and advice from the Smokefree programme.
 It’s never too late to stop.

 Cutting down on alcohol

-Alcohol can interfere with medication and it also increases your risk of having falls.
+Alcohol can interfere with medication and it increases your risk of having falls.
 In extreme cases, heavy drinking can lead to dementia.

 You can find the government’s guidelines for alcohol consumption on Drinkaware.